Gundananda/fraud-detection/README.md

 Use velocity checks for suspicious movement

-Enforce multi-factor authentication on high-value transfers
+Enforce multi-factor authentication for high-value transfers

 Monitor abnormal balance updates using anomaly detection